Two-Factor Authentication Statistics: A Good Password is Not Enough

 The same experiment by Duo Security revealed some interesting facts about user behavior when they receive a phishing email.
 One in three recipients, for example, will open the email, while 17% of recipients click on the phishing link embedded in the body of the message.
 But, only a handful of people have entered their account information, showing a significant improvement year-on-year.

-An average employee has to remember 27 passwords.
+9. An average employee has to remember 191 passwords.

 (LastPass)

 We already have a lot on our minds while we’re at work.
 Overwhelming your employees with a truckload of passwords does not lead to a more productive or secure environment.
-Researchers have found out that, in companies with 250 employees, a staggering 47 thousand passwords are always in use.
-That’s why more and more businesses rely on password-keeping apps that can also generate more secure passwords for their employees, without relying on humans to create their own passwords inevitably get cracked.
+Researchers have found out that, in companies with 250 employees, a staggering 47 thousand passwords are in constant use.

-Google’s authenticator can protect an account from up to 100% of automated attacks.
+10. Google’s authenticator can protect an account from up to 100% of automated attacks.

 (Google)

-Both Google and Microsoft’s multi-factor authentication statistics paint a clear picture - setting up a multi-factor authentication pretty much nullifies the chances of getting your account hacked.
-Since hackers do not have access to your device the authenticator app is installed on, they cannot complete the login process even if they somehow get ahold of your username and password.
+Both Google and Microsoft’s multi-factor authentication statistics paint a clear picture – setting up a multi-factor authentication pretty much nullifies the chances of getting your account hacked.
+Since hackers do not have access to the device the authenticator app is installed on, they cannot complete the login process even if they somehow get ahold of your username and password.
 That being said, you still need to remain vigilant for account takeover fraud, as more sophisticated targeted attacks can, under certain conditions, penetrate this line of defense.

 (Duo Security)

-Hackers probe more than 20 million Microsoft accounts every day.
+12. Hackers probe more than 20 million Microsoft accounts every day.

 (Microsoft)